Logifold: A Geometrical Foundation of Ensemble Machine Learning: Experiments

+In this experiment, we concatenate the MNIST, Fashion MNIST and CIFAR10 datasets into a single dataset with 30 target classes (by resizing all images to $32\times 32\times 3$ input dimensions).
+We construct a logifold for where $m_i, f_i,$ and $c_i$ denote the target classes of MNIST, Fashion MNIST, and CIFAR10 respectively.
+The structure of each model is ResNet.
+The special feature of our logifold is that it consists of models with different target classes.
+In particular, each model only covers a part of the dataset by design.
+We show that such a logifold outperforms learning of an ensemble of models which have all the 30 target classes.

+Our logifold consists of five types of models, $T, M, F, C,T^{\prime}$ to be explained below.
 For the models trained on MNIST and Fashion MNIST, a random selection of 50,000 samples from the respective datasets was chosen because the CIFAR-10 dataset has 50,000 samples in the training dataset.
 This selection was then split into training and validation sets with a ratio of $0.2$, resulting in 40,000 samples for training and 10,000 for validation.

-First, we trained a single model $T$ with a concatenated dataset that consists of one-third of each type of data, totaling 39,999 training samples and 9,999 validation samples.
-Its testing accuracy in 30,000 concatenated samples of testing dataset was 75.48\%.
-Next, we derived a model $T^\prime$ using `specialization' method(\cite{b1}), which is a classifier trained on the 40,000/10,000 training/validation samples having only three targets $\{m_0,\ldots,m_9\},\{f_{0},\ldots,f_{9}\},\{c_{0},\ldots,c_{9}\}$ from $T$ each representing one of the datasets: MNIST, Fashion MNIST, and CIFAR10.
-We call this model to be `filter'.
-Moreover, we train models that have partial targets.
-Each partial model was trained exclusively on one of the datasets, thereby becoming an expert in handling its specific type of data.
-In particular, when we train models for MNIST type dataset, RGB channels are randomly given.
-Let $M, F, C$ be the following three models: \begin{enumerate} \item $M$ has specialized on MNIST dataset.
-Let the target of $M$ be $\{m_0,\ldots,m_9\}$. \item $F$ does on Fashion MNIST dataset.
-Let the target of $F$ be $\{f_{0}, \ldots, f_{9}\}$. \item $C$ does on CIFAR10 dataset, and target is $\{c_{0}, \ldots, c_{9}\}$. \end{enumerate}
+First, we trained models $T$ with a concatenated dataset that consists of one-third of each type of data, totaling 39,999 training samples and 9,999 validation samples.
+Here, type $T$ model refers to a model classifying 30 classes which is the union of classes in MNIST, Fashion MNIST, and CIFAR10.
+Its testing accuracy in 30,000 concatenated samples of testing dataset was 76.41\% in average.

+Next, we derived a model of type $T^\prime$ using `specialization' method(\cite{b1}) from model of type $T$, which is a classifier trained on the 40,000/10,000 training/validation samples having only three targets $\{m_0,\ldots,m_9\},\{f_{0},\ldots,f_{9}\},\{c_{0},\ldots,c_{9}\}$.
+Moreover, we trained models that have partial targets.
+Each partial model was trained exclusively on one of the datasets.
+When we trained models for MNIST type dataset, RGB channels are randomly given.
+Let $M, F, C$ be the following three types: \begin{enumerate} \item $M$ has specialized on MNIST dataset with classes $\{m_i\}$. \item $F$ does on Fashion MNIST dataset with classes $\{f_i\}$. \item $C$ does on CIFAR10 dataset with classes $\{c_i\}$. \end{enumerate}